fhteagle/EarthNow/README.md

 # EarthNow
 Modern fork of a classic wallpaper updater script called "EarthNow".
 I am not sure where I got the first version of this, but I have modified it many times over the years, adding checks for battery status, tethering, metered connections, etc. I have in the past had it set up to change the wallpaper in KDE Plasma, Gnome, enlightenment, etc. I am including instructions for a python script that works for KDE Plasma, but this could be easily adjusted for other DEs.
 I realize bash scripts calling python scripts is really kludgy, but I really do not care.

-No warranty, guarantee, support or entitlement should be assumed from the fact that I am passing this script along to the world.
-Copy, distribute, and modify it as you see fit.
+No warranty, guarantee, support or entitlement should be assumed from the fact that I am passing this script along to the world under CC-BY-SA 4.0.
+The base map images I believe are from the NASA Blue Marble collection ( https://visibleearth.nasa.gov/collection/1484/blue-marble ), which should be released in the public domain.
 If you are the copyright holder of any of the image files used in this method, please contact me with a DMCA request and I will be happy to take them down.

 Installation